turingschool/try-turing/backend-online-advanced/iteration/index.md

 <div class="try-it-new">
   <h2>Try It: Select</h2>
-  <p>Using the <code class="try-it-code">select</code> method, iterate over your array of site/app names select only the names that are longer than 6 characters.</p>
+  <p>Using the <code class="try-it-code">select</code> method, iterate over your array of site/app names and select only the names that are longer than 6 characters.</p>
   <div class="help-container">
     <button class="help-click">🤚Help Me!</button>
     <div class="help-toggle">